 Where can guests enjoy food and drink?

-In the morning you can choose between orange and infused home grown rhubarb with organic yoghurt, organic steading eggs, a locally milled oatmeal porridge, Blair Athol Watermill seeded breads and Glenlyon roasting coffee, and anything else you might desire.
+A Scottish Highland breakfast will be stocked in the little studio kitchens in all rooms upon arrival, to enjoy whenever you want, whatever your plans.
+You can choose between orange and infused home grown rhubarb with organic yoghurt, organic steading eggs, a locally milled oatmeal porridge, Blair Athol Watermill seeded breads and Glenlyon roasting coffee, and anything else you might desire.
 Your hosts will be happy to assist you on where to eat locally and can even reserve a table for you.
 There are plenty of restaurants to choose from whether you want to dine at Loch Tay's bank or in a renovated shooting lodge at the foot of Glenlyon.